(Adds share moves, market comment)

 Among miners, shares in BHP Billiton slipped 0.3 percent despite the company reporting strong third-quarter iron ore production and lifting its iron ore production guidance.

 Smaller rival Rio Tinto fell 0.2 percent.

-management increased of 21 percent over the past 12 months and 1
+Challenger Ltd, a funds management company, jumped 4.8 percent after it said total group assets and funds under management increased of 21 percent over the past 12 months and 1 percent for the quarter.

 Iluka Resources Ltd plunged 7.2 percent after reporting a 18.6 percent fall in its March quarter minerals sands production.

 Yancoal Australia Ltd lost 3.9 percent after the company said two workers died at its Austar Coal Mine.

+New Zealand's benchmark NZX 50 index rose 0.4 percent to 5,094.4.
 (Reporting by Maggie Lu Yueyang; Editing by Edwina Gibbs)